culvertsoft/mgen/README.md

 Development is a few months from an initial beta release.

-All the core functionality is implemented and we've built about half the cross-language integration tests we want, but there are currently a few limitations:
+Most of the core functionality is implemented and we've built about half the cross-language integration tests we want, but there are currently a few limitations:
  - We've not yet started on configuring test boxes for multiple dev platforms
  - Our build scripts for C++ tests currently do not build with Visual Studio.
  - Documentation is somewhat lacking.